How to Choose a Hyperelastic Material Model for your FEA?

 Hyperelastic materials models are regularly used to represent large deformation behavior of materials.
 They are commonly used to model mechanical behaviors of unfilled / filled elastomers.
 In addition to elastomers, hyperelastic material models are also used to approximate the material behavior of biological tissues, polymeric foams etc.

 Linearly elastic materials are described through two material constants (like Young’s modulus and Poisson ratio).
 In contrast, hyperelastic materials are described through a strain energy density function.
-The strain-energy density can be used to derive a nonlinear constitutive model (i.e. stresses as a function of large strain deformation measures like deformation gradient or Cauchy-Green tensors etc).
-There are several models proposed in the literature like Neo-Hookean, Mooney-Rivlin, Ogden, Yeoh, Arruda-Boyce (or 8-chain) models.
-A detailed mathematical description of these hyperelastic strain energy density function can be found on the SimScale documentation.
-At present, SimScale allows for usage of Neo-Hookean, Mooney-Rivlin, and Signorini models as shown in the Fig. 01 and more are on the way.
+The strain-energy density can be used to derive a nonlinear constitutive model (i.e. stresses as a function of large strain deformation measures like deformation gradient or Cauchy-Green tensors etc.).
+There are several models proposed in the literature like Neo-Hookean, Mooney-Rivlin, Ogden, Yeoh, Arruda-Boyce (or 8-chain) models, which are available on the SimScale platform.
+A detailed mathematical description of these hyperelastic strain energy density functions can be found in the SimScale documentation.

-Fig 01: Hyperelastic materials models presently offered by SimScale
+Fig 01: Hyperelastic materials models offered by SimScale

 The Signorini material model can be said to be a more generalized version of the Mooney-Rivlin model.
 A detailed description of validation of the available models for Uniaxial, Equibiaxial, and Pure shear can be found on the SimScale website.